szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 == Upgrade Notice ==

-= 5.0.0 =
+= 5.0.1 =

-Added ability to map 404 to a page.
-Fixed Gutenberg bugs in the Custom Post Types block and Featured Posts block.
+Fixed the Term block with the block erroring out when modifying the query parameters.
+Testing with WordPress 5.7.